jupyterhub/repo2docker/docs/source/configuration/development.md

 ## `pyproject.toml` - Install Python packages

-To install your reprository like a Python package, you may include a `pyproject.toml` file. `repo2docker`install `pyproject.toml` files by running `pip install -e .`.
+To install your repository like a Python package, you may include a `pyproject.toml` file. `repo2docker`installs `pyproject.toml` files by running `pip install -e .`.

 (setup-py)=